kdwils/blog/content/posts/goodbye-ingress-nginx.md

 ```
 {{< /details >}}

-Now we can annorate our gateway with `cert-manager` annotations like `cert-manager.io/cluster-issuer: letsencrypt-prod` to automatically provision certificates for us with our issues of choice.
+Now we can annotate the gateway with `cert-manager.io/cluster-issuer: letsencrypt-prod` to automatically provision certificates for us with an issuer of choice.

 ### Traffic Configuration